 For some men, however, testosterone levels can become too low early on, which can lead to unwanted health symptoms.
 According to a recent study, testosterone levels become abnormally low in almost 40% of men older than 45 years of age.

 Symptoms of low testosterone in men (low-t)

 Lack of testosterone or low t can have men (or women) looking for ways to increase their testosterone levels to combat the symptoms related to low t, some of which can affect one’s quality of life and health.
 These include:

 Symptoms of abnormal testosterone levels in women

 Although testosterone levels are lower in women than in their male counterparts, the hormone itself plays an equally important role.
-However, low testosterone levels do not cause the same problems as men.
+However, low testosterone levels do not cause the same health and medical problems as men.
 Issues arise in the opposite case – when testosterone levels are too high.
 Some of the unwanted symptoms women with high testosterone experience are:

 - Deepened voice

 In most cases, high testosterone levels in women are caused by: